winter-yuki/kotlin-self-types/README.md

 }
 ```

-It is possible to create object of final class if it exists in the intersection type of `this`.
+It is possible to create object of final class if it exists in the intersection type of `this` (on smartcast).
 Sealed class example from [YouTrack](https://youtrack.jetbrains.com/issue/KT-6494):

 ```kotlin
 // (safe_create)